adamvinueza/notes/tdd/README.md

 first question the engineer asks about a function or class or API is: what is it supposed to do?

-The tests of a function, if it's written well, should set out clearly and simply what the function is supposed to do.
+The tests of a function, if they're written well, should set out clearly and simply what the function is supposed to do.
 So if you read the tests (and the tests _should be readable_), you will come to know how the function is supposed to behave.
 This knowledge makes it much easier for you to debug the function, to